 For example, would you like to know when your chief competitor is granted a new patent that could affect your business plans?
-Or when a new technology paper is published that could significantly accelerate or alter your current R&D project?
+Or when is a new technology paper published that could significantly accelerate or alter your current R&D project?

 No, we choose the best existing software and databases for the job.
 Should a better tool become available, we will switch.

 HOW MUCH DO YOU CHARGE?